refresh-bio/SPLASH/README.md

 - `satc_dump_file` &mdash; path to satc_dump utility file, within SPLASH /bin folder
 - `skipSATC` &mdash; optional flag, if .satc files have already been dumped for this set of anchors into the output folder, and the desire is to regenerate plots.

 The generated output is 1 file per anchor, each file containing 4 subplots.
 At bottom left is the raw I x J contingency table, where each column is a sample, and each row represents a target (low abundance targets not shown).
 Each sample’s target counts are normalized by $n_j$ and plotted.
 At bottom right, the targets for the contingency table are displayed in a I x k table (corresponding to the rows of the contingency table, visually aligned).
-Each target of length k is shown, with basepairs colored as in the below colorbar.
+Each target of length k is shown, with base pairs colored as in the below colorbar.
 The target sequence for each row is displayed on the right.
 At top left,  the sample metadata is shown in a 1 x J table.
 Each entry corresponds to the column in the contingency table directly below it.
-The sample metadata is shown in a colorbar below.
+The sample metadata is shown in a color bar below.
 At top right, the column counts ($n_j$) are shown in a 1 x J table, where the colorbar below provides the scale.
 Again, columns are sorted as the contingency table.

 The script `c_analysis.ipynb` shows how the saved c vectors can be loaded in for further analysis. `--dump_Cjs` must be enabled for this.

 ## Biological interpretation and classification of anchors
-To facilitate downstream analysis of anchors, we provide a postprocessing script `SPLASH_extendor_classification.R`, that can be run on the anchors file generataed from the SPLASH run to classify anchors to biologically meaningful events such as alternative splicing, and base pair changes. `SPLASH_extendor_classification.R` needs the following inputs:
+To facilitate downstream analysis of anchors, we provide a postprocessing script `SPLASH_extendor_classification.R`, that can be run on the anchors file generated from the SPLASH run to classify anchors to biologically meaningful events such as alternative splicing, and base pair changes. `SPLASH_extendor_classification.R` needs the following inputs:

 - `directory` &mdash; the output directory used for the SPLASH run
 - `which_anchors_file` &mdash; flag to decide which anchor file (after correction or all anchors) to use, could be "after_correction" or "all"